WOVNio/WovnAppDocumentation/docs/English/Android/translate_push_notification.md

 ### 2. How to allow Wovn to access and then translate notification data from the server before showing it to the end user

-1. If you haven’t extended `FirebaseMessagingService` to add custom logic, please do so by following [this document](https://firebase.google.com/docs/cloud-messaging/android/receive)
+1. If you haven't extended `FirebaseMessagingService` to add custom logic, please do so by following [this document](https://firebase.google.com/docs/cloud-messaging/android/receive)
 2. Add the following code inside the `FirebaseMessagingService` extended class.
 Please do not forget to import Wovn and other necessary dependencies.

     ```java